theOdinProject-andreivdev/progress/README.md

 ## etch-a-sketch

-Etch-a-Sketch which does not really well on mobile :(
+Etch-a-Sketch which does not really work on mobile :(

 [github page](https://theodinproject-andreivdev.github.io/etch-a-sketch/)